Where to stay in Chicago

 also find good rates in late fall and winter.

 In summer, I like to go on Memorial Day and Labor Day weekends, when there are few conventions and the city is relatively quiet.

 On peak weeks in summer, you can save money by staying at a neighborhood hotel, since most people want to be near the big festivals in Millennium Park and Grant Park.

-When you decide on a location, check out hotel reviews and prices on TripAdvisor.
+When you decide on a location, check out hotel reviews and prices online.

 Pick a few hotels, then compare prices on their own websites as well as online booking sites.
 Remember, the hotel tax adds 16.4 percent to the room rate.

 Often, newer hotels offer great rates, since they don't yet have a track record and aren't in guidebooks.
 They also tend to try harder than well-established hotels.

 © Torsten Muller